 4. CRM marketing automation examples

 With CRM marketing automation, the focus is on the customer relationship.
-You can easily manage your leads and customers’ interactions, such as keeping track of their website visits, activity history, and social media interactions — all in one place.
-Some CRM marketing automation examples that you can find useful are:
+You can easily manage your leads and customers’ interactions, such as keeping track of their website visits, activity history, and social media interactions all in one place.

-• Automating tasks, such as lead generation, sales tracking, and event registration.
-For instance, when a sales rep logs a sale, the customer is automatically moved to the next stage of the sales process – nurturing.
+- Automating tasks, such as lead generation, sales tracking, and event registration.
+For instance, when a sales rep logs a sale, the customer is automatically moved to the next stage of the sales process: nurturing.
 This automation saves time and ensures no lead falls through the cracks.

-• Automatically assigning leads to the most appropriate sales rep based on their characteristics, interests, or priorities.
+- Automatically assigning leads to the most appropriate sales rep based on their characteristics, interests, or priorities.

-5. Examples of marketing automation tools
+6. Examples of marketing automation tools

-Marketing automation tools can help you streamline and automate business processes so that you have more time to focus on growing your company.
+Marketing automation tools can help you automate business processes so that you have more time to focus on growing your company.
 Here are some examples of marketing automation tools that can help you optimize your marketing strategy.

 HubSpot